 - In preclinical models, the antitumor activity of CTO alone or in combination with Temodar®, 5 fluorouracil, or paclitaxel was demonstrated in xenograft models of human glioblastoma, colon cancer, melanoma and ovarian cancer.

 - A single-agent Phase I trial in 44 heavily treated advanced cancer patients determined the maximum tolerated dose (MTD) of CTO, with a safe toxicity profile.
-Nine patients with different refractory tumors (colon, NSCLC, head & neck, ovarian, renal) and various genomic mutations, responded to CTO and achieved stable disease up to 14 months.
+Nine patients with different refractory tumors (colon, NSCLC, head & neck, ovarian, renal) and various genomic mutations, responded to CTO and achieved durable stable disease up to 14 months.
 These results suggested a role for CTO in overcoming resistance in several types of solid tumors.
-ASCO 2013, J. Cancer Therapy, 2015,6:322-333.
+ASCO 2013, Abstract selected for Special Session for New Drugs J. Cancer Therapy, 2015,6:322-333.

 - Results of a Phase IB study in recurrent GBM were presented at ASCO 2014, 2016.
 CTO given orally in combination with Temodar® showed a safe toxicity profile.
-Durable partial responses were confirmed in 7 of 27 patients with methylated or unmethylated MGMT GBM tumors.
+One complete response and six durable partial responses were confirmed in 27 patients with methylated or unmethylated MGMT GBM tumors.
 CTO crossed the BBB, and drug levels in resected tumor tissue were higher than in blood.
 ASCO 2016 Abstract 2064 presented by MSKCC.
 J. Clin.
 Oncol.
 (In Press) 2018.

-- In a Phase IB study, 15 newly diagnosed GBM patients given CTO with Standard of Care surgery, radiotherapy, and Temodar®, achieved durable Partial Response and Stable Disease, and notably longer PFS and median OS in in methylated and unmethylated MGMT genotypes.
-Four patients continue in the study on CTO alone after completing 12 cycles of adjuvant Temodar®.
-Efficacy analysis is ongoing.
+- In a Phase IB study, 15 newly diagnosed GBM patients (13/15 had unresectable tumors) given CTO with Standard of Care surgery, radiotherapy, and Temodar®, achieved durable Partial Response and Stable Disease, and notably longer PFS (15 months) and median OS at 28 months in in methylated and unmethylated MGMT genotypes.
+Four patients continue in the study on CTO alone after completing 12 cycles of adjuvant Temodar® and two patients were recurrence free at 60 cycles.
 ASCO 2016 Abstract 2060, by MSKCC.
 J. Clin.
 Oncol.
-(In Press) 2018.
+2018 36:1702-1709.

 - TTI is positioned to advance CTO into two Phase II/III registration-directed clinical trials as a potential new treatment for GBM in newly diagnosed and recurrent GBM patients.